 This is located at the end of the liquid line before the evaporator.
 TXV is a device that controls the amount of refrigerant that flows to the evaporator.
-In the TXV, you will find the floodback that is necessary to maximise the productivity of the evaporator, while stopping the extra liquid refrigerant from going back to the compressor.
+In the TXV, you will find the flood back that is necessary to maximize the productivity of the evaporator while stopping the extra liquid refrigerant from going back to the compressor.

-This draws low-temperature and low-pressure vapour from the evaporator through the suction line; the vapour will automatically be compressed once diverted – there will also be a rise in the temperature if the vapour is compressed.
+This draws low-temperature and low-pressure vapor from the evaporator through the suction line; the vapor will automatically be compressed once diverted – there will also be a rise in the temperature if the vapor is compressed.

-This is a temporary storage and a surge tank for liquid refrigerant, the receiver acts as a vapour seal.
-With a primary purpose of preserving the vapour moving down the liquid line to the expansion valve, receivers can be made for both horizontal and vertical installation.
+This is temporary storage and a surge tank for liquid refrigerant, the receiver acts as a vapor seal.
+With a primary purpose of preserving the vapor moving down the liquid line to the expansion valve, receivers can be made for both horizontal and vertical installation.